-Full-time and fractional academic staff are members of Advance HE and (where applicable) other professional bodies.
+Full-time and fractional academic staff have fellowship of Advance HE and (where applicable) are members of other professional bodies.
 Staff undertake the role of external examiner at other higher education institutions.
 Staff also engage in research through Bloomsbury Institute's Centre for Research and Enterprise.
 All academic staff engage in scholarship.